WordleHelp Logo

-Best Wordle Starting Words: Data-Driven Analysis of Top 10 Words
+Best Wordle Starting Words: Analysis of Top 10 Words

 Choosing the right starting word can make or break your Wordle game.
 But with over 12,000 possible five-letter words, how do you pick the optimal opener?